-- a) Sites should be designed to promote the use of alternative modes of transportation by, - promoting connectivity, safety and convenience, - providing access to transit routes and stops, - providing walkway connections from amenity spaces and building entrances to streets and greenspaces, and - locating buildings, parking areas, amenity spaces and walkways to minimize vehicle conflicts with pedestrian routes. - For larger sites, multiple walkway routes should be provided to surrounding streets and greenspaces (Figure 1). - Walkways should be hardsurfaced and raised above the surface of the parking area when located in or adjacent to a parking area. - d) Primary pedestrian routes should be emphasized through wider walkways and enhanced landscape treatments. - e) Pedestrian crossings should be provided at major vehicle intersections.
-Raised surfaces are encouraged. - f) Commercial uses are encouraged to provide a mix of paving materials to be located near the main building entrances to better define the priority for pedestrian access. - g) Visible and secure bicycle parking should be included within all large developments.
+- a) Sites should be designed to promote the use of alternative modes of transportation by: - Promoting connectivity, safety and convenience; - Providing access to transit routes and stops; - Providing walkway connections from amenity spaces and building entrances to streets and greenspaces; and - Locating buildings, parking areas, amenity spaces and walkways to minimize vehicle conflicts with pedestrian routes. - b) For larger sites, multiple walkway routes should be provided to surrounding streets and greenspaces (Figure 1). - c) Walkways should be hardsurfaced and raised above the surface of the parking area when located in or adjacent to a parking area. - d) Primary pedestrian routes should be emphasized through wider walkways and enhanced landscape treatments. - e) Pedestrian crossings should be provided at major vehicle intersections.
+Raised surfaces are encouraged. - f) Commercial uses are encouraged to provide a mix of paving materials to be located near the main building entrances to better define the priority for pedestrian access. - g) Visible and secure bicycle parking is encouraged for all developments, and should be provided for all large development sites.